-When it comes to reopenings, we’re seeing a lot of positive news–most major museums reopened, we got to watch a baseball season, and events are being reimagined.
+When it comes to reopenings, we’re seeing a lot of positive news–most major museums reopened, we got to watch a baseball season, and the holidays are being reimagined.
 In other cases, reopening is further off–the Met Opera and Philharmonic cancelled their entire 2021 seasons, and Broadway will remain dark until at least June.
 But whatever the case, 6sqft has put together a list of reopenings, postponements, and cancellations for New York City’s many museums, performance venues, outdoor spaces, and events.

 The city extended its executive order limiting event permits through December 31, 2020.

 The world-famous Christmas tree arrived in Rockefeller Center on November 14.
 As of December 3, those who want to see the tree in-person can reserve timed tickets.
 Guests will be directed to socially distant, four-person “pods” where they can see the tree for five minutes.

 The ice-skating rink is open daily from 9am to 12am until January 17.
 Tickets start at $5.

 Bryant Park Winter Village

 Perhaps NYC’s most popular holiday market, the Bryant Park Winter Village opened on October 30 and will run through March 7, 2021.
 Guests are required to wear face coverings, there are reservations for the rink, and you’ll find a new layout of shops for optimal distancing.

 Union Square Holiday Market